dkbiocode/dkbiocode.github.io/_pages/Analysis.md

 ---

-<img src="/assets/images/ELT2-ridgeplots.png" alt="Ridgeplots and Tukey HSD">
-[Learn more about this analysis](#tukey-honest-significant-differences)

-### Adapted from literature

-* [HyperTRIBE](https://github.com/rosbashlab/HyperTRIBE/compare/master...meekrob:HyperTRIBE:master?expand=1#commits_bucket); workflow for finding modifications in mRNA transcripts.
-* [Java Genomics Toolkit](https://github.com/timpalpant/java-genomics-toolkit/compare/master...meekrob:java-genomics-toolkit:master?expand=1#commits_bucket).
-Genomic analysis like bedtools, picard tools.

-<span style="font-weight: bold; font-size: smaller;">Analysis shows gene expression enrichment in <i>C. elegans</i> intestine.
-ANOVA followed by Tukey HSD fails to segregate higher expression level in
-genes proximal to transcription factor binding sites.</span>

 Data analysis is the funnest part of research.
 It goes from mystery to discovery, even if that process ends at an exploratory phase.
 In the current

+<img src="/assets/images/ELT2-ridgeplots.png" alt="Ridgeplots and Tukey HSD">
+[Learn more about this analysis](#tukey-honest-significant-differences)

 ## Multivariate/Multifactor Analysis